-Start without connecting to GUI
+Start without the GUI connection

-It is possible to start the auto-tuning process without using GUI.
+With both algorithms, it's possible to start the auto-tuning process without using GUI.
 You need to assign the appropriate command to a menu button or RC "CMD" channel.
 This command can be used for fine tuning a system when changing a camera or a lens.
-The auto-tuning process will use the same parameters that was used in the previous run from the GUI.
+The auto-tuning process will use parameters that were configured and saved to EEPROM.